ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 ### Sequence Diagram of Unauthorized User

-Below is a diagram showing the sequence of steps for an unauthorized user[^userStatus] attempting to access the root web page, *Public Timeline* on the Chirp30 application[^chirpLink].
+Figure 6 shows the sequence of steps for an unauthorized user[^userStatus] attempting to access the root web page, *Public Timeline* on the Chirp30 application[^chirpLink].

 The diagram below has five lifelines, *Unauthorized User*, *Public*[^publicTimeline], *ChirpInfrastructure*, *ChirpDBContext*, and `chirp.db`.
 The third one, *ChirpInfrastructure*, represents all classes contained in this layer of the implemented Onion Architecture, specifically the two classes `CheepService.cs` and `CheepRepository.cs`.
 Note that while `ChirpDBContext.cs` is also a part of this onion layer, eventhough it has been made explicit here for the purpose of showing how this is the class actually responsible for accessing the database.